Umairanwarr/hadith/replit.md

 - **Live Button**: Added animated red LIVE button in header (removed levels button) - ready for Zoom/Google Meet integration when live sessions are available
 - **Diploma Samples Page**: Created prestigious diploma samples page with university logo and authentic diploma designs for all 6 levels
 - **Teachers Page**: Comprehensive faculty page with professors, scholars, and hadith narrators - showing subjects taught and ijaza specializations
+- **Individual Diploma Pages**: Created detailed pages for each of the 6 diploma levels with complete curriculum breakdown and subject listings based on authentic university program content
+- **Interactive Diploma Navigation**: Made diploma cards clickable on homepage - users can now click any diploma to view detailed curriculum and requirements for that specific level
+- **Comprehensive Subject Listings**: Each diploma page shows complete course breakdown with hours, icons, and progression requirements matching the real university structure

 ## User Preferences